 2-day Tour of Suzhou's Exquisite Gardens: On the itinerary is the Silk Factory Museum, a motorboat ride on the Grand Canal, the Lingering Garden, the Humble Administrator's Garden, and Tiger Hill.
 There is also a hutong rickshaw ride.
 Our clients can modify this tour as suits them.

-You can modify our tours while booking, or use this Create My Trip Form to make your own tour.
+You can modify these tours while booking, or design your own our.